sprilukin/anhttpclient/README.md

         <version>0.3</version>
     </dependency>

-NOTE: you need to add maven repository to your pom.xml
+NOTE: you need to add a maven repository to your pom.xml

     <repositories>
         <repository>